roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 Our team leader, [Prateek bhai](http://geekyboy.me), explained the reviewers in the check-in sessions well about what had we built up yet.

-We coded the whole day, taking two-three small breaks till midnight.
+We coded the whole day, taking two to three small breaks until midnight.
 By midnight, we had almost a day remaining, and a lot needed to be done.
 This is when things sped up.